lcenchew/mbox-uploader/README.md

    * Google Python API (https://pypi.python.org/pypi/google-api-python-client/)
    * Google Console API Client ID and Secret

-This script allows the contents of Thunderbird MBOX files to be imported into a Google Mail account.

 ## Setup
 1. Extract Google Python API to same folder containing mbox-uploader.py script
 2. Modify credentials.py and set values for CLIENT_ID and CLIENT_SECRET